What are the responsibilities and job description for the Clinical Technologist position at Freeman Hospital?

 Further details / informal visits contact

-Name Dave Andrews Job title Head Of Service Clinical Technologist Email address d.andrews@nhs.net Telephone number 01912448725
+Name Stuart Duffy Job title Head of Service Email address stuart.duffy@nhs.net Telephone number 01912231378

 Clinical Technologist

-Newcastle Hospitals NHS Foundation Trust is one of the busiest and largest NHS foundation trusts in the country, with around 15,000 staff and an annual budget of £1.6 billion.
+Newcastle Hospitals NHS Foundation Trust is one of the busiest and largest NHS hospital trusts in the country.
+We have around 16,000 staff and an annual budget of £1.7 billion.

-We have a long history of providing high quality care, clinical excellence, and innovation in medical research regionally, nationally and internationally.
+With strong history of providing high quality care, clinical excellence, research and innovation regionally, nationally and internationally, we’re in the top five providers of specialised health services in the country.

 We are committed to promoting equality and diversity and recognise the benefit in providing an inclusive environment.
 We value and respect the diversity of our employees and aim to recruit a workforce which reflects the communities we serve, and is equipped to deliver the best service to our patients.
 We welcome all applications irrespective of people’s race, disability, sex, sexual orientation, religion or belief, age, gender identity, marriage and civil partnership, pregnancy and maternity and in particular those from under- represented groups.